Share This Article

 Probably not, but I like to talk and I like talking about bread, so here it goes.
 Bread and the human race go back a long time.
 Like, 14,000+ years long.
 Without bread and beer, the world as we know it would be a very, very different place.

-So in celebration of one of the greatest human innovations of all time, let’s talk about the Best Bread in Columbus.
+So in celebration of one of the greatest human innovations of all time, let’s talk about the best bread in Columbus.

-About: If you’re looking for the kind of place where you leave smelling like fresh baked bread and sunshine, then you definitely want to check out Dan the Baker.
+About: If you’re looking for the kind of place where you leave smelling like fresh-baked bread and sunshine, then you definitely want to check out Dan the Baker.
 Not only can you find his amazing bread and pastries at his Toast Bar, but you can also find them all around town at other cafes as well.

 About: Lucky Cat Bakery is a great option when just one loaf won’t remotely be enough.
 This bread wholesaler is committed to making delicious bread with high-quality ingredients, and if you aren’t looking for bread in bulk, you can pick up some of their wares at dozens of Columbus establishments.

-Location & Hours: Available at multiple locations, which you can view here.
+Location: Available at multiple locations, which you can view here.

-About: Wandering through North Market can prove to be a little dangerous if you’re trying to watch your carb intake.
+About: Wandering through North Market can prove to be a little challenging if you’re trying to watch your carb intake.
 But a stop at Omega Artisan Baking is 100% worth it.
-They have the classics like ciabatta and sourdough, but they excel at being extraordinary.
+They have classics like ciabatta and sourdough, but they excel at being extraordinary.
 Go for the Campagna, stay for the Challah.

 About: When is the last time you had a pastry so good that it brought you to tears?
 If you head to Auddino’s at your earliest convenience and order one, you can answer that question with a firm “right effing now”.
-I love croissants, I love donuts, so why on earth did I ever think I wouldn’t fully be on board with a doughsant? (also known as a “cronut”) It’s a mystery.
+I love croissants, I love donuts, so why on earth did I ever think I wouldn’t fully be on board with a doughsant? (alternatively known as a “cronut”) It’s a mystery.
 Additionally, this Italian bakery has all kinds of other yummy pastries and bread, so no matter what you like, it’s worth a visit.